jinkhera/bbc-fruit-apps-coding-challenge/README.md

 # bbc-news-apps-coding-challenge

 Universal iOS app for reading BBC News.
 Writen for iOS 11 using Swift 4.
-(Due to the age of my laptop I couldn't use the latest Xcode and Swift)
+(Due to the age of my laptop I couldn't use the latest Xcode and Swift).

+Software architecture: **MVC**

 ## Getting Started